lalitroshankhede/Digital_Clock/README.md

 ## Java Digital Clock Project
 This is a simple digital clock project implemented in Java.
-The project uses Java Swing for the graphical user interface and demonstrates the basic concepts of handling time and updating UI components.
+The project uses Java Swing for the graphical user interface and demonstrates the basic concepts of handling time and updating components.

 ## Features
 # Displays the current time in a digital format.